-- 2. OCMP staff presents OPAC Recommendation to LCDC and provides details to Commissioners with an opportunity for question and answer. - a.
+- The Land Conservation and Development Commission LCDC receives OPAC Recommendation for review prior to decision-making meeting in accordance with commission procedures and protocols. - 2.
+OCMP staff presents OPAC Recommendation to LCDC and provides details to Commissioners with an opportunity for question and answer. - a.
 Public testimony is collected. - 3.
 LCDC makes determination on OPAC Recommendation. - a.
-If adopted: The site designation and management measures are incorporated into the Rocky Habitat Management Strategy and sent to the appropriate agency commission(s) where applicable components of the designation and management measures will be considered for incorporation into regulation. - b.
-If rejected: The recommendation will be returned to OPAC with recommended revisions.
+If adopted: The site designation and management measures are incorporated into the Rocky Habitat Management Strategy and sent to the appropriate agency commission(s) where applicable components of the designation and management measures will be considered for incorporation into regulation. - If rejected: The recommendation will be returned to OPAC with recommended revisions.